-San Francisco DA told by Apple liaison that next two iPhones already developed, came before Tim CookAlex Wagner - Deputy Managing Editor, News Desk
+San Francisco DA told by Apple liaison that next two iPhones already developed, came before Tim CookAlex Wagner - Editorial Director of News and Content

 In the months leading up to the introduction of a new iPhone, there's always quite a bit of speculation surrounding the new features that Apple might pack into it as well as what the new phone will look like.
 We won't know for sure exactly what Apple has planned for its next iPhone models until Tim Cook takes to the stage to introduce them to us, but according to a new report, the Cupertino firm already has some of the details of its upcoming models figured out.